Life Admin Hub › Tax › HECS Repayments Guide – Everything you need to know

 2. Your priorities

 As HECS debt is interest-free, you may have higher priorities in terms of financial goals.
-Saving for a car, your child’s education, or a holiday may be more important to you than paying down your student debt.
+Saving for a car or a house may be more important to you than paying down your student debt.

 3. Other debt